vuejs/v2.vuejs.org/src/v2/guide/filters.md

 In this case, `filterA`, defined with a single argument, will receive the value of `message`, and then the `filterB` function will be called with the result of `filterA` passed into `filterB`'s single argument.

-Filters are JavaScript functions, therefore they can take arguments:
+Filters are JavaScript functions.
+Therefore, they can accept arguments:

 ``` html
 {{ message | filterA('arg1', arg2) }}
 ```

-Here `filterA` is defined as a function taking three arguments.
+Here, `filterA` is defined as a function taking three arguments.
 The value of `message` will be passed into the first argument.
-The plain string `'arg1'` will be passed into the `filterA` as its second argument, and the value of expression `arg2` will be evaluated and passed in as the third argument.
+The plain string `'arg1'` will be passed into `filterA` as the second argument, and the value of the expression `arg2` will be evaluated and passed in as the third argument.